 An analysis of minority group interaction with special emphasis given to Native-American, African-American, Asian, Jewish, and Latino minorities in American society and the impact upon the individual.
-(Spring)
+(Spring) Pre-requisite: SOCI 1403

 SOCI 4773 Sociology of Community

 A study of human relations, behavior, and organizations in community life with special consideration to urban and rural life.
 (Infrequent)